garethsion/SpecialResonatorCalcs/README.md

 4. J(x) is imported as a funnction into COMSOL, and the cross section of the resonator is simulated.
 Ampere's law is solved to determine the vacuum field fluctuations $\delta B(x)$ and \delta B(y)$.
 5. The field fluctuations are downloaded, and postprocessing can occur with Python.

+## Installation

+At the moment, the package can be downloaded directly from github

 python setup.py install

+In order to completer the full workflow, it is necessary to allow ssh access to the required machines.
+I hope ultimately to change this so that I can do it automatically (i.e. the user does not have to enter the command - I will have a script which will do it for them)

 cd .ssh
 vim config